whatsmate/whatsmate.github.io/api-reference.md

   * `{ 'status': 'queued', 'id': '<Job ID>'}`

-### 3. Send a message to a WhatsApp Group that the gateway participates in
+### 3. Send a text message to a WhatsApp Group that the gateway participates in
 * Endpoint: `POST /v3/whatsapp/group/text/message/{instance_number}`
 * Parameter required in URL:
   * `instance_number`: An integer indicating your gateway's instance ID